snotskie/ttrpg/site/src/playing.md

 ```

 !!! warning "Rules Note: Maximum Violence is Lethal"
-    Keep in mind that, regardless of the Attacker's intention, a violent Contest with a Maximum outcome is *always* leads to immediate death or grave injuries for the Defender.
+    Keep in mind that, regardless of the Attacker's intention, a violent Contest with a Maximum outcome *always* leads to immediate death or grave injuries for the Defender.

 !!! details "DM Note: Severity of Non-violent Effects"
     - **Minor-:** A Minor or lower outcome to a non-violent Contest represents the Attacker getting what they wanted, within reason, and with complications.
 Any advantage the Attacker gains is temporary.